Youth Pride

 In 2018 we launched Youth Pride.
 With several community partners we hosted a festival featuring entertainment and our first Resource Village, with information booths hosted by dozens of community agencies.
 We were pleasantly surprised how many families with young children attended, which highlighted the need for events for families with small children.
 The following year, we launched Drag Queen Storytime in partnership with all eight of the municipal libraries in Durham Region.

-We get involved so we can work with fellow 2SLGBTQIA+ advocates and allies to raise awareness and help inform others who are learning about the challenges faced by individuals who identify as 2SLGBTQIA+.
-We strongly believe that advocacy and education should not rest solely on the shoulders of 2SLGBTQIA+ advocacy organizations.
-We all need to take some responsibility to ensure that everyone is welcomed, loved, respected and empowered.
+Youth Pride initiatives are proactive, public advocacy for affirming services, policies and systems.
+We get involved so we can work with 2SLGBTQIA+ individuals, advocates and allies to raise awareness and help inform others who are continuing their learning about the challenges faced by individuals who identify within the 2SLGBTQIA+ community.

 In addition to our public events, we also have a Live Proud Employee Resource group who provide support to our own staff who may be working with children, youth and families who identify, as well as working to address issues in the workplace to ensure that our own 2SLGBTQIA+ staff are supported and feel safe.